jckleiner/config/setup/macos-ansible/README.md

  3. Clone this repository to your home folder: `cd ~ && git clone https://github.com/jckleiner/config.git`

- 4. TODO add your password to the playbook for casks
+ 4. TODO add your password to the playbook for casks. `nano ~/config/setup/macos-ansible/roles/homebrew/defaults/main.yml` and add your password to `ansible_become_password`

  5. Run: `cd ~/config/setup/macos-ansible && ansible-playbook -v --ask-become-pass setup.yml`
     * `-v` to get more information from the commands